 This looks like a very technical release when you read the title only, but watching the keynotes, the details were amazing.
 As most of the EC2 instances use non-local network disks (EBS), there are latency and bandwidth issues accessing the data, especially in congestion.
 This new release improves the already existing ENA (Elastic Network Adapter) to replace TCP with AWS SRD (AWS Scalable Reliable Datagram) to achieve multi-path transmissions to spray packets through the network, resulting in much lower latencies, even in %99.9 percentile.

 As always, with a new and innovative service, One important caveat is that although using ENA Express is free, it’s initially supported with C6gn.16xl instance, which costs $2.7648/hour.
-You can read more about SRD in this paper.

 If you have integrated your AWS accounts with security tools, you might have noticed that almost all of them ingest your logs from various systems such as Cloudtrail, WAF, ELB, and S3 to their own systems, duplicating the data, and there is no standard, some reads directly from S3, some require setting up SQS notifications, even Firehose destinations.